Updated: Sep 5

 After looking at the shop's options, I decided to go for minced pork with century egg congee (皮蛋瘦肉粥, NT$60) and a fried dough stick (NT$10), instead of ordering Guangdong congee (NT$70).
 It was not a complete flip of mind from what I had intended to eat, as the two types of congee were the same except for the difference in ingredients.
 I would have some cuts of century egg with lean pork instead of minced prawns with minced pork and pork balls.
 Both congee would have thinly-scrambled egg and chopped spring onions added.

-Although Guangdong congee originated from Guangdong and had some similarities, the greatest difference, in Kinmen, was the way the congee was cooked until the rice grains could not be seen.
+Although Kinmen's Guangdong congee originated from Guangdong Province of China and very similar, the greatest difference, in Kinmen, was the way the congee was cooked until the rice grains could not be seen.
 It was like drinking "powdered-rice soup" rather than eating congee.
-Topped with some powdered pepper, and the hot congee was definitely a welcoming delight in the cold morning.
+Topped with different ingredients and powdered pepper, and the hot congee was definitely a welcoming delight in the cold morning.